 04. “Godard, Mon Amour (2017)” by Michel Hazanavicius

 Choosing Louis Garrel to play the iconic director Jean-Luc Godard was not only an extremely interesting idea but also resulted in one of his best performances to date, giving him a Cesar Award nomination.
-Also starring Stacy Martin, the film focuses on the period when Jean-Luc Godard broke with the nouvelle vague movement with the events of May 68 and marries one of his actresses, Anne Wiazemsky.
+Also starring Stacy Martin, the film focuses on the period when Jean-Luc Godard broke with the nouvelle vague movement with the events of May 68 and married one of his actresses, Anne Wiazemsky.
 Even though this is not Louis Garrel’s best film, the way Godard’s life is portrayed here is extremely impressive and important as it deconstructs the image of the legend into a bitter and confused man, which was basically what he was.

 05. “Saint Laurent (2014)” by Bertrand Bonello

 06. “Les Deux Amis (2015)” by Louis Garrel

 After his impressive body of work, Louis Garrel decided to take a chance on writing and directing – which isn’t surprising considered the auteur style of films he had chosen throughout his career.
 The result is a brilliant comedy called Les Deux Amis, which is very similar to many of his films: a love triangle set in Paris.
 Also featuring Vincent Macaigne and Golshifteh Farahani, the film stands out for their performances and a very subtle script about two men fighting over a woman.
 What sounds like the script of many Hollywood comedies that have been made before, Garrel makes his film with a lot of style and personality, resulting in one of my favorites from his career.

 07. “Mon Roi (2015)” by Maiwenn